nick-ng/dice-city/README.md

 - src-front\utils\name-generator.ts:43: @todo(nick-ng): handle plural adjectives? put nouns in [singular, plural] arrays
 - src-front\hooks\use-game-socket.ts:28: @todo(nick-ng): figure out why the screen flashes periodically
+- src-common\other-stuff\game-stuff.ts:5: @todo(nick-ng): time limit on turns
+- src-common\actions\roll-dice.ts:6: @todo(nick-ng): make dice rolls deterministic again?
 - src-front\app\game-screen\lobby.tsx:25: @todo(nick-ng): leave a game if you aren't the host
 - src-front\app\game-screen\lobby.tsx:26: @todo(nick-ng): kick a player from your game if you are the host
 - src-front\app\game-screen\lobby.tsx:27: @todo(nick-ng): ready check?
-- src-front\app\game-screen\game.tsx:98: @todo(nick-ng): show if an opponent is deciding who to use their tv station etc. on
+- src-front\app\game-screen\game.tsx:99: @todo(nick-ng): show if an opponent is deciding who to use their tv station etc. on
-- src-common\other-stuff\game-stuff.ts:5: @todo(nick-ng): time limit on turns
 - src-common\actions\business-centre.ts:7: @todo(nick-ng): show cards when you hover the buttons.
 - src-back\worker.ts:1: @todo(nick-ng): put some of these things in a class?
 - src-back\worker.ts:131: @todo(nick-ng): check for "orphaned" games when starting up.
-- src-common\actions\roll-dice.ts:6: @todo(nick-ng): make dice rolls deterministic again?